Schindler's Factory Guided Tour

 - Please remember to bring a valid identity document (passport or ID), as museum staff may request it.

-- If you choose the “Tickets not Included” option, please note that tickets must be purchased on-site at the museum.
+- If you choose the “On-Site Tickets” option, please note that tickets must be purchased on-site at the museum.

 - Once the group has departed, latecomers will not be able to join and tickets cannot be refunded.